Small Business Clinic

 The Outside Placement Program maintains lists of agencies and organizations that provide internships for law students, and helps match each participant with an organization that most closely aligns with his or her particular area of interest.
 The Law School's location, and the experience of the full-time and adjunct faculty, provide students interested in business and finance with access to exceptional internship opportunities.

 Through its innumerable connections to New York and the city's economic business and financial landscape, GW Law is developing an innovative destination program to help students, faculty, and alumni forge exciting educational, research, and career pathways.

 The Corporate and Business Law Society at GW Law encourages the exploration of contemporary issues in corporate and business law.
 Through a variety of student and alumni events and programs, CBLS aims educate its members, raise awareness of opportunities available in the field, and facilitate the development of professional contacts.

-The Banking Law Society parallels the activities of the Corporate and Business Law Society in the areas of U.S. and international banking law.
+The Banking and Securities Law Society parallels the activities of the Corporate and Business Law Society in the areas of U.S. and international banking and securities law.

 Manuel Cohen Lecture

 The Manual F. Cohen Memorial Lectureship was created by the friends and colleagues of Manny Cohen, and was established at the GW Law School in 1979.
 This endowed lecture serves as a living memory to Cohen, a leader in the field of securities law, a dedicated public servant, former chairman of the SEC, a legal scholar, and a teacher at the Law School for nearly two decades.
 The memorial lectures have been presented by notable figures including, in recent years, David M. Rubenstein, co-founder and managing director of The Carlyle Group; and Kenneth Feinberg, Special Master for TARP Executive Compensation.